John A. Clausen: Works

 As a sociologist, Clausen released Sociology and the Field of Mental Health in 1956.
 Clausen later published The Life Course: A Sociological Perspective in 1986.
 Clausen published the Berkeley longitudinal study findings in a 1993 book titled American Lives: Looking Back at the Children of the Great Depression.
 Apart from writing, Clausen was an editor for Socialization and Society in 1968 and the 1982 publication of Present and Past in Middle Life.

 Awards and honors

 In 1986, Clausen was given the Common Wealth Award of Distinguished Service for his sociological career.
 From the American Sociological Association, Clausen received the 1987 Leo G. Reeder Award for his work in medical sociology and the 1990 Cooley-Mead Award for his work in social psychology.
 As a member of scientific institutions, Clausen was elected to the National Academy of Medicine in 1977 and the American Academy of Arts and Sciences in 1989.

 Death and personal life

 Clausen died in Berkeley, California on February 15, 1996.
-He was married and had four children.
+He was married in 1939 to the former Suzanne A. Ravage (1916-1993); they had four sons: Christopher John (born 1942), Peter Anthony (1944-1991), Bruce Martin (born 1946), and Michael Allen (1947-2012).